cfrankb/cs3-runtime-sdl/README.md

 # CREEPSPREAD III (SDL2)

- Diamond Hunter vs Deadly Monsters!

-High-speed, pixel-art arcade chaos with a tracker soundtrack.
+Diamond Hunter vs. Deadly Monsters!
+Brace yourself for high-speed, pixel-art arcade chaos powered by a dynamic tracker soundtrack.

- Dive into Creepspread III, a fast-paced retro action game that combines a unique tracker-music soundtrack with fluid, high-speed pixel graphics.
-Master its challenging levels and experience a dynamic audio system that adapts to the on-screen action.
+CreepSpread III is a retro-inspired action game that blends fast-paced gameplay with fluid pixel graphics and a reactive audio system that evolves with the on-screen intensity.
+Master its challenging levels and uncover secrets as you battle through waves of monstrous foes.

-This project aims to port to the CS3 Runtime to a wide variety of platforms.

-Using the SDL2 libraries as a base, the game can now run as a desktop app or in the browser.
+Creepspread III is powered by SDL2, this project brings CreepSpread III to a wide range of platforms—play it as a native desktop app or directly in your browser.